Vancouver-KDD/book-study/07-designing-data-Intensive-applications/08-The-Trouble-with-Distributed-Systems/DaveMin/The-Trouble-with-Distributed-Systems.md

 - Distributed system
   - Partial Failures: some parts of the system that are broken in some unpredictable way, but others are fine.
   - In multiple nodes and the network -> sometimes work and sometimes unpredictably fail.
-  - If we want to make distributed systems work, we must accept the possibility of partial failure and build fault-tolerance mechanisms into the software.
+  - If we want to make distributed systems work, we must accept
-- For the distributed systems, we must accept the possibility of partial failure and build fault-tolerance mechanisms into the software.
-In other words, we need to build a reliable system from unreliable components.
+    - (1) the possibility of partial failure and
+    - (2) build fault-tolerance mechanisms into the software.
+  - In other words, we need to build a reliable system from unreliable components.

-### Features of the Distributed System
+### Approaches to Handling Faults of the Distributed System
-- Supercomputer
-  - A single-node computer
-  - partial failure ==> total failure(everything crashs)

-- Distributed System
+> Large-scale computing systems in internet services - Cloud Computing
+- associated with multi-tenant datacenters using connectin with an IP network (often Ethernet), elastic/on-demand resource allocation.

+> Approaches to handling faults
-  - Many internet-related applications are online, in the sense that they need to be able to serve users with low latency at any time.
+- Many internet-related applications are *On-line*, in the sense that they need to be able to serve users with low latency at any time.
-  -  Nodes in cloud services are built from commodity machines, which can provide equivalent performance at lower cost due to economies of scale, but also have higher failure rates.
+- Nodes in cloud services are built from commodity machines
+  - Equivalent performance at lower cost due to economies of scale
+  - But also have higher failure rates.
 - Large datacenter networks are often based on IP and Ethernet.
-  -  In a system with thousands of nodes, it is reasonable to assume that something is always broken.
+- It is reasonable to assume that something is always broken in a system with thousands of nodes
 - If the system can tolerate failed nodes and still keep working as a whole, that is a very useful feature for operations and maintenance
-  -  Communication most likely goes over the internet, which is slow and unreliable compared to local networks.
+- Communication most likely goes over the internet
+  - => Slow and Unreliable (compared to local networks)

+> Again
-> Again, we need to build a reliable system from unreliable components and we must accept the possibility of partial failure and build fault-tolerance mechanisms into the software.
+- We need to build a reliable system from unreliable components
+- We must accept the possibility of partial failure and build fault-tolerance mechanisms into the software.

 ## Unreliable Networks

-- The internet and most internal networks in datacenters (often Ethernet) are *asynchronous packet networks*.
+- The internet and most internal networks in datacenters (often Ethernet) ==> *asynchronous packet networks*.
-- In this kind of network, one node can send a message (a packet) to another node, but the network gives no guarantees as to when it will arrive, or whether it will arrive at all.
+- One node can send a message (a packet) to another node,
+  - but No guarantees as to when it will arrive, or whether it will arrive at all.

 - If you send a request and don’t get a response, the reason for that is the following 3 thing.